Aviahelm/Wyrda/content/Players/Rona/Rona's Thoughts.md

 How are you holding up?
 I can’t tell you how much I missed you today.
 We went to a tavern, and the man and his daughter we once protected were there.
 I bet you would have loved to see them again.
 I wonder if you are aware of things in this moment.

-They even had a barrel of fish, and I had to giggle to myself — I knew you would have wanted one.
+They even had a barrel of fish, and I had to giggle to myself.
+I knew you would have wanted one.

 I have to admit, I struggle at times with Adam.
 He can be difficult to talk to, but that’s all right.
 He’s learning.
 Still, when he said everyone hates bards, that stung my ego.